score-spec/score-compose/CONTRIBUTING.md

 Thanks for your interest in contributing to Score and helping to improve the project 🎵

-Before you get started, please note that by contributing to this project, you confirm that you are the author of your work, have the necessary rights to contribute it, and that your contribution may be provided under the terms of the [Apache License, Version 2.0](LICENSE).
+Before you get started, please note that by contributing to this project, you confirm that you are the author of your work, have the necessary rights to contribute to it, and that your contribution may be provided under the terms of the [Apache License, Version 2.0](LICENSE).

 ### Where to Begin!

-If you have questions, ideas, or requests about Score, feel free to [open an issue in one of the Score repositories](https://github.com/score-spec) or join the conversation in our Slack community — drop your questions in the `#score` channel of the [CNCF Slack](https://slack.cncf.io/).
+If you have questions, ideas, or requests about Score, feel free to open an issue in [one of the Score repositories](https://github.com/score-spec) or join the conversation in our Slack community — drop your questions in the `#score` channel of the [CNCF Slack](https://slack.cncf.io/).

 We welcome contributions of all kinds: